IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 ```

 * The `--domain` flag is used to uniquely identify the operator resources that are created by
 this project.
+The `example.com` domain will be used as part of the Kubernetes [API group](https://kubernetes.io/docs/reference/using-api/#api-groups).

 When we use the command `oc api-resources` later, the `example.com` domain
 will be listed there by our `memcached` in the `APIGROUP` category.

 * Let's discuss [Go Modules](https://blog.golang.org/using-go-modules).
 This is very important since if this is not setup properly, you will not be able to develop and run your operator.
-By using the `--repo` flag you are setting the name to use for your go module, which is specified at the top of your `go.mod` file:
+By using the `--repo` flag you are setting the name to use for your Go module, which is specified at the top of your `go.mod` file:

 ```go
 module github.com/example/memcached-operator